sas229/geopyv/docs/source/autoapi/geopyv/gui/selectors/file/index.rst

 .. autoapisummary::

-   geopyv.gui.selectors.image.ImageSelector
+   geopyv.gui.selectors.file.FileSelector

-.. py:class:: ImageSelector
+.. py:class:: FileSelector

-   Graphical user interface to allow the user to select an image using the native file browser on the host OS.
+   Graphical user interface to allow the user to select a results file using the native file browser on the host OS.

    .. py:method:: get_path(message, directory)